S2S Webinar Series

 A presentation given at NOAA’s 46th Annual Climate Diagnostics and Prediction Workshop used cluster analysis methods to investigate and forecast circulation regimes impact on weeks 3/4 predictions.
 This study demonstrates that the dominant circulation regimes over North America are combinations of teleconnections where the clusters are related to temperature and…

-A recent study uses novel diagnostics to evaluate the ability of 11 state-of-the-art S2S forecast systems to represent the teleconnections of the MJO and the impact on midlatitude weather systems and prediction.
+A recent study uses novel diagnostics to evaluate the ability of 11 state-of-the-art Subseasonal to Seasonal (S2S) forecast systems to represent the teleconnections of the Madden-Julian Oscillation (MJO) and the impact on mid-latitude weather systems and prediction.
 Several S2S program funded projects contributed to this work.
-While highlighting where model developments may be most beneficial…
+While highlighting where model…

 This project is working to improve modeling of US precipitation at longer time scales, by studying the impacts of MJO and QBO on precipitation events (and by extension, drought and water availability).
 Phenomena occurring in remote parts of the world and more layers of the atmosphere need to be properly…